choosing the perfect time, location, outfit & more!

 Patapsaco Valley State Park

 the above locations are all beautiful but we also love exploring meaningful locations with our couples!

 While we take most of our engagement sessions in the Maryland area, we’ve photographed sessions everywhere from Richmond to New York City to Austin, Texas.
 If you have a location in mind that is significant to the two of you, let us know because if our schedules align, we might be able to take your engagement photos outside of our normal area.

 Travel fees may apply depending on the location and our availability.

-Our dog is huge part of our family, which is why we love when couples choose to incorporate pets into their session.
+We love when couples choose to incorporate pets into their session.
 Keep in mind that bringing a pet along often means that we’ll need to choose a pet friendly location.